 Maureen works with the Louisiana Chemical Association and other trade associations and individual clients with regard to environmental permitting and project planning, as well as rulemaking and legislative issues.
 She regularly advises clients with regarding to compliance issues.
 Maureen has particular experience in creating in-plant environmental training programs.
 She also works extensively with other members of the firm on energy and alternative energy development projects.

 Maureen is a founding member of the firm’s Diversity Council and regularly participates in activities to encourage diversity within the legal profession.
 She is listed in Louisiana Super Lawyers (2008-2019) and in 2010 listed as one of the top 25 women attorneys in the state.
 She was recognized as one of Baton Rouge Business Report's nine most Influential Women in Business for 2010.
-She is listed in Chambers USA 2018, in the area of environmental law.
+She is listed in Chambers USA 2018 and 2019, in the area of environmental law.
 She is listed by Best Lawyers in Environmental Law for 2019.Representative Experience

 - Counsel to a national chemical company on environmental issues with regard to a multi-million dollar acquisition of a Lake Charles facility